Missed user constraints

 • As an aside: this is the same reason why these teams and their leaders are not fixing their own companies.
 They are trapped in the imagined constraints and compulsions.

-• Largely because this type of thinking only occurs when workloads have been balanced correctly so that somebody capable is doing proper thinking, yet most product teams are:
+• This type of thinking also only occurs when workloads have been balanced correctly so that somebody capable is doing proper thinking, yet most product teams are:

 • under-resourced